 Having completed his tour of South India, he went to the North.
 In the Himalayas, Madhva visited Badarikashram, where the great sage Veda Vyasa, the author, and compiler of Vedic literature, resides.
 He lives there to this day, but ordinary people cannot see him with their own eyes.

 For seven weeks, Madhva subjected himself to severe austerities (fasting, offering prayers, and meditating), as a result of which he received darshan, a personal audience.
 After meeting with Maharshi Vyasa, he presented his commentaries on the Bhagavad-gita to him and was approved.

 Vyasa gave Madhvacharya a saligrama-sila – Ashtamurti.
 With this blessing, he returned to his ashram.
-Here, during a short philosophical discussion with his guru, he persuaded him to accept Vaishnavism.
+During a short philosophical discussion with his guru, he persuaded him to accept Vaishnavism.
 Thus, Acyutapreksha became the disciple of his disciple.

 Madhvacharya recognized that the true essence of a person is his soul, but people identify themselves with the body, and therefore the soul is asleep.
-It can only be awakened by the Supreme Lord and His devotees.
+The Supreme Lord and His devotees can only awaken it.

-He devoted his life to proving the superiority of Vaishnavism philosophy over the teachings of Sripad Shankaracharya.
+He devoted his life to proving Vaishnavism philosophy’s superiority over Sripad Shankaracharya’s teachings.
 He wrote commentaries on the Bhagavad Gita and the Brahma Sutras and many philosophical works in Sanskrit.